mehedi-sharif/soulspring/content/why-us.md

 individual_bio_wellness_solutions:
   enable: true
   title: Individualized Bio-wellness Solutions
   subtitle: Healthy longevity is no longer reactive.
-SoulSpring is crafted to enable
+Soul Spring is crafted to enable
     wellness, detox, and rejuvenation at your cellular core.
   solution_lists:
   - title: Advanced Bio scanning and Therapeutic Modalities